controlar-gpio-y-pwm-del-esp8266-esp32-desde-interface-web-con-vue-y-websockets

 }

 As usual, we are using the AsyncWebSocket library.
-Also, we use AsyncWebServer to serve our web page.
-The functions InitServer() and InitWebSockets() are defined in our corresponding ‘utils’ functions.
-They are the same as in the rest of the examples, so we won’t copy them again.
+We also use AsyncWebServer to serve our web page.
+The InitServer() and InitWebSockets() functions are defined in our corresponding ‘utils’ functions.
+They are the same as in the other examples, so we won’t copy them again.

-On the other hand, we are using the ReactiveArduino library (since it’s mine, I use it) to detect changes in the GPIO and trigger callback actions.
-And a little more in our main loop.
+On the other hand, we are using the ReactiveArduino library (since it’s mine, I use it) to detect changes in the GPIOs and trigger callback actions.
+And little else in our main loop.

-We come to the interesting part of this example in terms of the backend, the ‘websocket.hpp’ file.
-Here we define the logic associated with communication via Websockets, and specific to our project.
+We come to the interesting part of this example regarding the backend, the ‘websocket.hpp’ file.
+Here we define the logic associated with Websocket communication, specific to our project.

 AsyncWebSocket ws("/ws");